mysteryx93/AviSynthShader/README.md

 clip1-clip9: The clips on which to run the shaders.

+precision: 1 to execute with 8-bit precision, 2 to execute with 16-bit precision, 3 to execute with half-float precision

-precision: 1 if input clips are BYTE, 2 if input clips are UINT16, 3 if input clips are half-float.
+precisionIn: 1 if input clips are BYTE, 2 if input clips are UINT16, 3 if input clips are half-float.
+Default=2

+precisionOut: 1 to get an output clip with BYTE, 2 for UINT16, 3 for half-float.
 Default=2

 #### SuperRes(input, passes, strength, softness, upscalecommand, srcMatrix601, convert)